 Safety and security

-Exercise normal safety precautions.
+Exercise normal safety precautions in Poland.
 Use common sense and look out for suspicious behaviour, as you would in Australia.

 - Thieves operate at central railway stations, particularly in the Baltic towns of Gdansk, Gdynia and Sopot and in Warsaw and Krakow.

 Bars and nightclubs sometimes charge excessive prices for drinks.
-Drink-spiking and theft are also risks in venues.
+Be careful of drink-spiking and theft.

 To minimise risks: